menu

 The most common language spoken in Dime Box is English.
 Other important languages spoken here include Polish and German/Yiddish.

-In addition, uncrowded roads, rural America and space to be the individual you are.
-If you like these characteristics, this neighborhood may fit you.
-With just 12 residents per square mile, is less crowded than 96.5% of all U.S. neighborhoods.
+In addition, this neighborhood has wide open spaces, few people, and lots of space to stretch out.
+If you like locations that fit that description, you may like this neighborhood.
+Based on NeighborhoodScout's exclusive analysis, with only 12 people per square mile living here, this neighborhood is less crowded than 96.5% of America.
 One of the notable things about is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 Furthermore, the real estate in this neighborhood consists of more mobile homes than 96.3% of all neighborhoods in America, with 33.8% of the occupied housing here being classified as mobile homes.
 So if you are looking for a mobile home, or you like the look and feel of mobile home parks, this neighborhood might have the setting you desire.